kirbysayshi/broad-phase-bng/_posts/2012-09-30-broad-phase-collision-detection-using-spatial-partitioning.md

 Approach #1: Brute Force
 ------------------------

 In nearly any collision detection scheme, every object must be tested or touched by code at least once.
 The most simple form is called a brute force test, where every object is uniquely tested (no duplication of tests) for collision with every other object.
 For games with very few objects, this is more than likely the fastest and simplest method.
-However, the computational complexity of this method increases exponentially for every object you add:
+However, the computational complexity of this method increases quadratically for every object you add:

 <figure id="fig-1">
     <iframe